dulabdoel/webcorona-info/README.md

 # webcorona-info
-website corona info using API web component, webpack,node.js, and sintaks ES6 and fitur search by countries How To install download Node.js/NPM next npm install in yout terminal in editor done
-THXXX
+HOW TO INSTALL
+1. Download Node.js/NPM
+2. running
+3. running code npm install in your terminal editor 4.DONE